Parameters¶

 String

 Specifies the name of a consumer account to simulate for testing/validating shared data, particularly shared secure views.
-When this parameter is set in a session, shared views will return rows as if executed in the specified consumer account rather than the provider account.
+When this parameter is set in a session, shared views return rows as if executed in the specified consumer account rather than the provider account.

 Note

-For more information, see Introduction to Secure Data Sharing and Working with Shares.
+For more information, see Introduction to Secure Data Sharing and Working with shares.

 None